ipozdnyakov/hcal_rmt_2.0/README.txt

 (5) HF depth 1, (6) depth 2
 (7) HO depth 4

+HIT: One should not devide results by depths in presentations due to direct (independent of depth) way from LED to PMT/HPT

 This project is versionised in github.com/ipozdnyakov/hcal_rmt_2.0

 2. INPUT DATA FOR MONITORING